ArtieLadie/RanglaPunjab/README.md

 [Gidha](http://www.utsavpedia.com/cultural-connections/evergreen-folk-dance-from-punjab-giddha/) is a lively, festive dance done by ladies to celebrate and express joy!

-[This video](https://www.youtube.com/watch?v=yBgRfPUvsRE) is an interesting rendition of Gidha!
+[This video](https://www.youtube.com/watch?v=yBgRfPUvsRE) is a lovely Gidha performance.

 ```r
 ShowPalettePhoto("Gidha")